 Backbending when you haven’t done it in twenty years hurts.
 Clearing mineral deposits from your elbows hurts.
 Tensing up when you are trying to stretch hurts.
 Bringing back full range of motion to a hip that only sits in a chair or a couch hurts.

-stretching?
+Ask yourself, is this pain or the sensation of stretching?
 As a general rule, pain means stop and discomfort means go.